01 June 2021, by Jitbug

 However, you may choose to forego colour nearly entirely in favour of earth tones.
 Browns, greens, and other environmental colours can also be great.
 These colours are soothing, but they also promote an interest in nature and outdoor play.
 This sort of activity has wonderful benefits too.

-Whether you plan on continuing your use of primary colours or removing them entirely, knowing the background of how colour influences children allows you to maximize the benefits for both you and your center.
+Whether you plan on continuing your use of primary colours or removing them entirely, knowing the background of how colour influences children allows you to maximize the benefits for both you and your centre.